Where is Sports Betting Legal? A Full 50 States Guide - 2023

 New York

-Online sports betting has been a massive success in The Empire States, an online gambling certainly will be too.
-There have been a few pieces of legislation on the subject, but they all fail to make any headway.
-However, Sen. Joseph Addabbo Jr. has said that legalizing online casino play is a priority for him in 2023.
+Online sports betting has been a massive success in The Empire State, and online gambling certainly will be too.
+A few pieces of legislation have been on the subject, but they all fail to make any headway.
+However, Sen. Joseph Addabbo Jr. has another bill proposed, but a lack of support means it likely won’t be voted on until 2024.

 States Where Gambling Is Legal